 Ask for the Energy Performance Certificate to be emailed to you so you can pass it onto the estate agent marketing your property.

-It is illegal to let out a property with an EPC rating below E. So, you may have to pay to improve your rating if you want to rent out the property.
+It is illegal to let out a property with an EPC rating below E. So, you will have to pay to improve your rating if you want to rent out the property.

 Since 1 April 2020, landlords can no longer let or continue to let properties if they have an EPC rating below E, unless they have a valid exemption in place.
 Exemptions are listed on the government website.
 But the chances are, your property is not exempt.
 You could therefore be looking at spending thousands of pounds to obtain a higher rating.

 The government has therefore introduced a cap on how much you need to spend.
 This means you will never be required to spend more than £3,500 (including VAT) on energy efficiency improvements.